 Please email the complaint with the name of the business to firstname.lastname@example.org and health department staff will follow up directly with the business listed in the complaint.

 If you have specific questions regarding COVID-19 response in Green Lake County or if you have questions regarding your symptoms or exposure to COVID-19, please call the Health Department directly at 920-294-4070.

 COVID Vaccine Registration

-Starting next Wednesday the Green Lake County Health Department will be transitioning to walk-in COVID-19 vaccine clinics on Wednesdays only.
+The Green Lake County Health Department will continue to offer to walk-in COVID-19 vaccine clinics on Wednesdays only.
 We will have walk-in hours from 10:00 AM to 2:00 PM every Wednesday through August 4th or while our vaccine supplies last.
 Clinics will be held at the Green Lake County Government Center.
 We will be offering the Johnson & Johnson Vaccine to anyone age 12 and up.
 Other types of vaccines may be available depending on what is available to the Health Department from the State.
 No appointments are necessary!
 Please note, you will be required to stay for a minimum of 15 minutes after you receive your vaccine.

 Rachel Prellwitz – Health Officer

 Renee Peters – Birth to 3 Services Coordinator